 Ock didn’t show until dinner was ready and they ate in silence.
 After the meal, Balfour brought him a whiskey and a cigar.
 She surprised them both by using sign language to ask him for another vodka and orange juice, no ice.

-“You didn’t know that last night,” Ock said, his voice almost a whisper.
+“You didn’t know ASL last night,” Ock said, his voice almost a whisper.

 “Filched it out of your head this morning.”

 “Get as inventive as you like, Doc, it won’t ever be ‘strident enough’.
 I’m a brain thief – it’s how I survive.
 Don’t get your tighty-whities in a bunch, though – most of your brain is pretty unintelligible.”

 Rooke watched, fascinated, as the metal arms helped him light the cigar.
 His mouth was a distraction, too.
 The lips weren’t thin or pale like so many medical doctors she’d seen.
 Everything about him was robust and larger than life, unconsciously lush and sensuous.
 The memory of that mouth, the kiss, put her in a slow burn.
 When he blew the pincer-held match out, she was too wrapped in lustful thoughts to notice that her drink had arrived.

 “Can I ask you something about your wife?”

 His expression was wary.
 “You may ask.”
 The dark eyes gave the real answer plainly – if she wasn’t careful on that subject, she’d regret it.

 “Did she ever tell you that no matter how hard-boiled geek you get, you move like liquid sex?”
 His startled look made her smile.
 “I’ve known a lot of doctors.
 Most of them had stethoscopes, not – whatever that shit is downstairs – but still, as lab coat types go, you’re tight.”

 “Now it’s my turn to ask for a translation, but I won’t.
 Tell me, did your parents love each other?”